agentsix1/StarcraftRM-Botty-The-Shit-Bot/README.md

 # Notes
 Do keep in mind this will take full control of the device it is on and will likely need to be ran on a seperate device to make it worth while.
 There is no anti spam features built into this program as of the release of the initial release.

+# Commands Pre-Builtin
+!test
+!ver
+!ping
+!time
+!whoami
+!whois

+# Giving your self permission
+To give your self permission to use the bot.
+Simply open the 'users.json' file and add the following {
+    "user":USERNAME HERE,
+    "added":"2-20-2022 06:58:10",
+    "rank":RANK HERE
+ }

+ # Adding Commands
+ Adding commands is as simple as adding users.
+Simply add the following to the 'commands.json' file.
+ {
+    "command":COMMAND HERE,
+    "permission":PERMISSION REQUIRED,
+    "usage":THE TEXT IT WILL SAY,
+    "timeout":"30",
+    "built-in":"false"
+  }

+  # Features to be added
+  1. giving/removing other users permissions
+  2. permissions based of actual users profile names
+  3. timeout being added to commands.
+  4. easily add/remove commands
+  5. moderation
+  6. command aliases
+  7. host games
+  8. advertise via games

+  And much much more!